cyb3rxp/awesome-soc/soc_basics.md

 ## SOC/CERT procedures:
 * Write and maintain in time alerts/incident handling procedures.
-  * My recommendation: take those from CERT-SG, [IRM](https://github.com/certsocietegenerale/IRM), as an example;
+  * My recommendation: take those from CERT-SG: [IRM](https://github.com/certsocietegenerale/IRM), as an example, and have a look at the [DFIQ](https://dfiq.org/questions/)
   * You may want to have a look at [the one I propose](https://github.com/cyb3rxp/awesome-soc/blob/main/sop_malware_critical_controls.md) for compromise (malware) suspicion use case on Windows.
 * Leverage community-standards to define the common questions and checkpoints, for incident response :
   * My recommendation: [DFIQ](https://dfiq.org/questions/)